tomcz/pemToJks/README.md

 ./gradlew
 ```

-This creates the `build/distributions/pemToJks.zip` bundle.
+This creates a `build/distributions/pemToJks.zip` application bundle.

 ## Run the application